 - 7. Cooperation with Monitoring and Evaluation - a.
 The State will arrange for an independent, external review of the quality of services delivered under each HMO's contract with the State.
 The review will be conducted for each HMO contractor on an annual basis in accordance with Federal requirements described in 42 CFR Part 438, Subpart E, Quality Measurement and Improvement; External Quality Review.
 The entity which will provide the annual external quality reviews shall not be a part of the State government, HMOs, or an association of any HMOs. - b.
 The HMO must assist the Department and the external quality review organization (EQRO) in identifying and collecting information required to carry out on-site or off-site reviews and interviews with HMO staff, providers, and members. - c.
-In the event that a review by the Department or the EQRO results in findings that the Department determines are unsatisfactory, the HMO must cooperate in further investigation or remediation, which may include: - i.
-Corrective action within a time frame to be specified in the notice; and - ii.
-Additional review by the Department or by the HMO to determine the extent and causes of the noted problems.
+In the event that a review by the Department or the EQRO results in findings that the Department determines are unsatisfactory, the HMO must cooperate in: - i. further investigation or remediation; - ii.
+Corrective action within a time frame to be specified in the notice; - iii.
+Additional review by the Department or by the HMO to determine the extent and causes of the noted problems; - iv.
+Action as provided under Article XIV.D; and - v.
+Contract termination